The Meillionydd Project

 Meillionydd is a double ringwork enclosure – this is a type of hilltop enclosure that is found mostly on the Llŷn peninsula.
 These settlements are found on low hilltops and they consist of two circular banks of earth and stone with a handful of internal roundhouses inside.
 The enclosures are likely to have been the permanent homes of several family groups, and they were places where larger communal gatherings took place.

-Our excavation seasons, carried out in July in 2010, 2011, 2012 and 2013, have demonstrated that Meillionydd was occupied for a relatively long period of time and that we have evidence for early wooden roundhouses and a ditched enclosure, and later stone roundhouses and concentric enclosure banks.
+Our excavation seasons, carried out in July in 2010, 2011, 2012 and 2013 as well as in June and July in 2014 and 2015, have demonstrated that Meillionydd was occupied for a relatively long period of time and that we have evidence for early wooden roundhouses and a ditched enclosure, and later stone roundhouses and concentric enclosure banks.
 Radiocarbon dating suggests that Meillionydd dates at least from between c.
 800 – 200 cal.
 BC – from the end of the Late Bronze Age to the middle of the Middle Iron Age.

 We have positioned our trenches using a geophysical survey carried out by Gwynedd Archaeological Trust in 2007, which showed several areas of activity and features to target.
-The trenches have been confined to the eastern side of the interior of the enclosure and around the boundaries adjacent to the eastern entranceway.
+In the first five seasons, the trenches have been confined to the eastern side of the interior of the enclosure and around the boundaries adjacent to the eastern entranceway.
+From the 6th season onwards, we are positioning further trenches in a north-westerly direction to get a cross-section of the site.
 The excavations at Meillionydd are aiming to test whether the site has origins in the ninth and eighth century BC, similar to the nearby double ringwork enclosure of Castell Odo, as well as to:

 Meillionydd was first investigated in 2007 by George Smith and Dave Hopewell from Gwynedd Archaeological Trust, who undertook a magnetometer survey which defined an oval bivallate embanked enclosure, 105m by 85m, with internal roundhouse platforms located on the inside of the inner bank and in the centre.